-Spring Common School endeavours to embed the key principles of the TEACCH programme in the daily structure and set up of classes and sessions in order to support those pupils with an ASC.
+Spring Common Academy endeavours to embed principles of the TEACCH programme in the daily structure and set up of classes and sessions in order to support those pupils with an ASC.
 It is through this approach that staff use structured teaching to help pupils make sense of their surroundings and what is expected of them.